UsabilityEngineering/ux-portfolio-bardakanian/README.md

 # UX Portfolio

-Behnam Ardakanian
+# Behnam Ardakanian

-Hello, I am Behnam Ardakanian.
 This is my last semester at Chico State.
 I am from the Bay Area and a CINS major.
+UX is important because it can enchance the product to be more fluid and clear for the user.

 ## UX Team Project